 I could drag this list of weak, under-spec’d trap bars on forever, but I think you get the idea.
 Maybe it’s easier to suggest the following:

 Look for 700+ lb capacity, 24″ or more of distance between handles, a total length of 56″ at the very least (more if you want more than 10″ sleeves), a price that isn’t all by itself a giant red flag, and a finish that will actually protect the bar.
 Read reviews for issues with shipping, uneven sleeves & warped frames, and finish issues or rust right out of the box.

 As you can see there is a lot of variation in the trap bar game – short sleeves, long sleeves; knurled or unknurled; single grip or double-handled; fixed or modular, and so forth.
 You can spend nearly nothing for a piece of garbage that can’t handle even a half-decent deadlift, or you can spend even just a little more and get something that can handle the weight, will last forever, and maybe even offer you more movement variety.
 Your options are endless.

 What do I recommend?
 Well I think I’ve made it clear that you should avoid the lowest price bars like those you’ll find on Amazon.
-If you just need something that will work but that does not bust your bank account, go with Bells of Steel or Rep Fitness.
-These are great trap bars at very reasonable prices.
+If you just need something that will work but that does not bust your bank account, go with someone like Rep Fitness.
+It’s a fine trap bar at a really reasonable price.

 My personal favorite is the Vulcan Prime Hex Bar.
 I like the 25″ handle distance, I like that it has Olympic sleeves and no maximum capacity, and I even like the aesthetics.
 It’s not dual-handled, but that’s fine by me.
 If I wanted those dual handles I’d lean towards Rogue’s TB-2 or the Vulcan Pro.
 Yes all of these are fairly pricey bars, but they are all end game bars that will never need to be replaced – ever.